Whether it’s your best friend or a family member, being invited to a wedding is a true honor.

 Don’t Upstage the Happy Couple

 One of the cardinal sins of wedding attire woes is wearing white.
-You should never, ever wear white to a wedding since this is the bride’s big day, and she’ll likely sport this color.
+You should never wear white to a wedding since this is the bride’s big day, and she’ll likely sport this color.

 Even shades like off-white, ivory, or cream should be avoided.
 In some cases, you should also avoid colors like light blue, too.